McCLIM/McCLIM/Backends/beagle/README.txt

 KNOWN LIMITATIONS / TODO LIST

+--- Button pane highlighting and mouse event handling ---

+!5.
+Mouse down / up on buttons appears not to work very well unless the frame
+    containing the buttons is the only active frame.
+    Actually, this ^^^ seems to work fine, but the highlighting for button gadgets looks screwy under OS X.
+    (Think there is a problem with tracking rectangles not being set for panes.
+Another alternative relates to the calculation of pointer position in the MOUSE-ENTER/EXIT event generator.)

+    Also, think 'drop down' menus aren't working for similar reasons; either to do with McCLIM not understanding where the pointer is, or something to do with tracking-pointer.

+!21.
+Highlighting on mouse overs isn't quite right; artefacts are left on the
+    display after the mouse has moved out of the target object bounding rectangle (most easily visible in CLIM-FIG again, and also in the directory view of the Listener (look at the highlighting of the images).

+--- General windowing and drawing ---

+!24.
+Testing + further work on patterns and stencils.

+!26.
+Minimising frames and then restoring them leads to the frame not
+    being drawn properly; it looks like 'drawRect' is invoked (as expected), but nothing to tell McCLIM to redraw the whole frame.
+    Suspect a notification is sent... needs investigation.

+--- Large output histories ---

+!23.
+Large output histories: the transformations and geometry calculations
+    go wrong when the output takes up more than 2^16 pixels; the medium should be used to account for this (it does in CLX) but for some reason it isn't.
+Can work around by changing every #x8000 in UPDATE-MIRROR-GEOMETRY (see sheets.lisp in core) to #x800000 (or larger) but this will fail eventually (i.e. with a large enough output history), so it needs sorting properly.

+%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

 1. Speed!
 The current implementation is __slow__, especially when there is a large output history.
 Paolo's stress test takes 26 seconds and conses 16MB on my (admittedly slow) iMac compared to 1.5 seconds on a 2.4GHz